Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Motivating Experimental Results

 We consider a rare-event probability estimation problem from an image classification task.
 Our goal is to estimate the probability of misclassification when the input of a prediction model is perturbed by tiny noise.
 This probability estimate is of interest as a robustness measure of the prediction model~\citep{webb2018statistical}.
 More specifically, suppose that the prediction model $g$ is able to predict the label of input $x_0$, i.e. $g(x_0)=c$ where $c$ is the true label of $x_0$.
 Then $P(g(x_0+\varepsilon)\ne c)$ where $\varepsilon$ is a random perturbation can be used to measure the robustness of $g$.

 In particular, we consider the classification problem on MNIST dataset which contains 70,000 images of handwritten digits and each image consists of $28\times 28$ pixels.
 We train a 2-ReLU-layer neural network with 20 neurons in each layer using 60,000 training data, which achieves approximately 95\% of testing data accuracy in predicting the digits.
 We perturb a fixed input (that is correctly predicted) with a Gaussian noise with mean 0 and standard deviation $\sigma$ on each of the 784 dimensions to assess the robustness of the prediction.
-Note that the rarity of this problem is determined by the value of $\sigma$, and we let the rarity parameter $\gamma=1/\sigma\to\infty$.
+Note that the rarity of this problem is determined by the value of $\sigma$, and we let the rarity parameter $\gamma=1/\sigma^2\to\infty$.
+The target rare event can be reformulated as $\left\{\frac{1}{\gamma}X_{\gamma}\in\{x:g(x_0+x)\neq c)\}\right\}$ where $X_{\gamma}=\gamma\varepsilon$.

-In order to design an efficient estimator for this problem, we apply the dominating point scheme introduced in~\citet{huang2018designing} and~\citet{bai2020rareevent} to construct an importance sampler.
-The scheme sequentially searches for dominating point with highest density using optimization with a cutting-plane algorithm.

-Due to the high-dimensionality of the input space and the complexity of the neural network predictor, the number of dominating points in this problem is huge.
-We implement the sequential searching algorithm in \cite{bai2020rareevent} and it took a week to find the first 100 dominating points.
+We apply mixtures of exponential tiltings as IS estimators for this problem, namely by considering the IS distribution $\frac{1}{k}\sum_{i=1}^k\phi(x;\gamma a_i,\gamma I)$, where $\phi(x;a,b)$ denotes the Gaussian density with mean $a$ and variance $b$ as in Section \ref{sec:numerical_sum}, for $k=1,2,\ldots$.
+Here $a_i,i=1,2,\ldots$ denote the dominating points.
+In order to compute these points, we apply the scheme introduced in~\citet{huang2018designing} and~\citet{bai2022rare}, which sequentially searches for dominating points by minimizing the rate function on the rare-event set that excludes the half-spaces cut from previous more significant dominating points.
+In the Gaussian case with piecewise linear rare-event set boundary as in our current example, each iteration amounts to finding the highest-density point on a piecewise-linear-boundary set, which can be conducted using mixed integer programming (see Algorithm \ref{algo:dominating_points} in the Appendix).
+Due to the high dimensionality of the input space and the complexity of the neural network predictor, the number of dominating points in this problem is huge.
+We implemented this sequential searching algorithm and it took a week to find the first 100 dominating points.
 Since we stopped the algorithm prematurely, the actual number of dominating points can be much larger.
-We construct IS distributions with different numbers of dominating points (ranging from 1 to 42) and magnitudes of $\sigma$ (ranging from $0.1$ to $0.2$) and report the estimated probabilities and CIs.
+We run IS distributions with different numbers of dominating points (ranging from 1 to 41) and magnitudes of $\sigma$ (ranging from $0.1$ to $0.2$) and report the estimated probabilities and CIs.
 We use $10^5$ samples for IS estimators and $10^7$ samples for crude Monte Carlo estimators.
-Figures~\ref{fig:MNIST_one} and \ref{fig:MNIST_compare} show the results.